Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Introduction

+The invariant distribution plays an important role in these models as we discuss in our applications.
+For instance, in dynamic economic models, the invariant distribution corresponds to the equilibrium of the economy (see Section \ref{sec:wealth} for a specific example).
+Similarly, in queueing systems, the invariant distribution describes the stationary distribution of system states, such as queue lengths, which are typically used for analysis and operational decision-making.
+Furthermore, in certain other settings, the invariant distribution corresponds to a solution to nonlinear equations.
+Thus, establishing conditions for uniqueness ensures that these systems yield a single equilibrium or stationary outcome, enabling robust comparative statics across these applications.

-In this paper we study discrete-time nonlinear Markov chain with an aggregator and provide conditions that ensure the uniqueness of an invariant distribution for these chains without relying on contraction arguments.
+In this paper, we study discrete-time nonlinear Markov chains with an aggregator and provide conditions that ensure the uniqueness of an invariant distribution for these chains without relying on contraction arguments.
 Our approach to prove uniqueness is based on monotonicity properties imposed on the nonlinear Markov kernel.
-These monotonicity conditions are flexible and can be tailored to the specific chain being studied (see Example \ref{example:flexible} in Section \ref{sec:unique}).
-We provide simple examples that demonstrate the necessity of these monotonicity conditions in proving the uniqueness of an invariant distribution (see Examples \ref{example:decreasing} and \ref{example:preserving} in Section \ref{sec:necessity}).
-In Section \ref{sec:applications} we discuss three applications where our results can be naturally applied.
-The first is a strategic G/G/1 queueing system where the arrival of customers depends on the expected waiting times.
-Under natural conditions on the the arrival process (i.e., when the expected time is higher then the less agents join the queue) we show that there exists at most two invariant distributions for nonlinear dynamics that described the queuing system.
-The second application is nonlinear equations in $\mathbb{R}^{n}$ that lack contraction properties but still have a unique solution under certain conditions.
-The third application considers a general evolution of wealth distributions from the economics literature that captures a wide range of dynamic economic models.
-We provide economic conditions on the agents' decisions that imply the uniqueness of the invariant equilibrium wealth distribution.
-These applications showcase the versatility and of our approach to prove the uniqueness of an invariant distribution.
+These monotonicity conditions are flexible and can be tailored to the specific nonlinear Markov chain being studied (see the examples in Section \ref{sec:flexibility}).
+We provide simple examples that demonstrate that uniqueness may fail when the monotonicity conditions do not hold (see Examples \ref{example:decreasing} and \ref{example:preserving} in Section \ref{sec:necessity}).

+Additionally, we establish the existence of an invariant distribution under continuity and boundedness assumptions (see Section \ref{Section: Existence}) and introduce a novel algorithm to compute an invariant distribution (see Section \ref{sec:compute}).
+Crucially, our algorithm does not rely on contraction conditions and finds an invariant distribution even when uniqueness does not necessarily hold.